National Transport Commission: Effectiveness

-The work of the NTC has attracted support and criticism since its establishment.
 The commission's early projects led to major gains in many areas of road transport, particularly in the heavy vehicle sector.
 Widely praised early reforms delivered included charges, registration, dangerous goods, licensing, vehicle standards and mass and access.
 The delivery of the Australian Road Rules in 1999 represented a major reform initiative touching both the light and heavy vehicle sectors.
-The commission's recent work in the rail safety area, however, has been the subject of concern among some Governments and other stakeholders.
-While support was obtained for NTC's efforts in securing State and Territory approval for a model Rail Safety statute for Australia based on existing regulation, later work in developing operative legislation in the same field has been criticised based on concern about insufficient analysis.

-Concerns have also been expressed about inconsistent drug and blood alcohol standards across the country.